hartnetl/turtle-tallies/README.md

 - Add calculations to compare data between beaches
 - Make turtle IDs searchable to bring up information on each
 - Add future maintainability by adding in a feature to create new datasheets for new years
-- Add date exception handling for when there is an issue with formatting eg, values entered aren't legitimate dates.
+- Add date validation handling for when there is an issue with formatting eg, values entered aren't legitimate dates, to return a more user friendly error message
+- Get text to appear letter by letter instead of whole statements at once

 ## Testing

 ***

-### Self testing

-- The main tester was myself, and the program was run through in its entirety countless time to ensure it worked correctly and all information was correctly validated.
+- I tested this program thoroughly and it was run through in its entirety countless times to ensure it worked correctly and all information entered was correctly validated.
 - All features included currently work as expected.
 <br>
 - To do weekly comparisons I group the data by weeks and add the week to the information input by the user.
-When the user was asked to verify the information they entered was correct before sending it to the spreadsheet this data appeared alongside the info they entered.
-I thought this could lead to confusion, so used the slice method to still add that information but prevent it being displayed to the user.
+When the user was asked to verify the information they entered was correct before sending it to the spreadsheet, this data appeared alongside the info they entered.
+I thought this could lead to confusion, so used the slice method to still add that extra information to the spreadsheet but prevent it being displayed to the user.

+- Initially this program wasn't planned to offer the user the chance to view or enter data at the start.
+This meant users had to wait til the end of the program to view this data.
+By offering this summary at the start users don't need to enter data to view it, and don't need to go through the spreadsheet document.

 ### user testing
 - The initial input method had the user entering all fields in one statement separated by commas.
 User feedback was this was awkward, and it was hard to remember what info needed to be entered and how despite having a formatting example.
-This was an unusual predicament because in the real world the user inputting the information would have a filled out worksheet like the one above to enter data from.
-I still decided to change the input
+This was an unusual predicament because in the real world, the user inputting the information would have a filled out worksheet like the one above to enter data from.
+I still decided to change the user input to be entered and validated one at a time, and this seemed to improve the user experience.

-- Put full summary at top
+- One user reported the inital colours other than white (blue, red and green) were hard to read over the black text.
+I changed the red to magenta, green to yellow, and blue to cyan and all subsequent testers reported it was easier to read.

 ### validation

+- The program was validated with [pep8online](link here).
+The errors returned were XXX